PetrKryslUCSD/MeshCore.jl/docs/src/guide/guide.md

 ### Incidence relations ``d \rightarrow d-1``

-This incidence relation provides for each shape the list of shapes of manifold dimension lower by one by which the shape is bounded.
+This incidence relation provides for each shape the list of shapes by which the shape is bounded of manifold dimension lower by one.
 For example, for each triangular face (manifold dimension 2), the relationship would state the global numbers of edges (manifold dimension 1) by which the triangle face is bounded.